Vajra Enterprises: Fates Worse Than Death

 Fates Worse Than Death is a cyberpunk game which takes place on a fictional Manhattan in the year 2080, where decades of global crisis and war has crippled the city's economic and social structure.
 The city is plagued with poverty, crime, diseases, and corruption, making it one of the most dangerous ghettos in the world.
-Players take role of characters belonging to a new generation of people, characterized by the belief that no one but themselves are willing to save them.
+Players take the role of characters belonging to a new generation of people, characterized by the belief that no one but themselves are willing to save them.
 Tired of wasting their lives in fear, this group aims toward forming new communities and testing new technology to make the city a better and safer place to live.
 Even though this group's fights and accomplishments help the city get better, often its members also have to deal with their own personal problems, usually related to drugs, violence, or mental illness.

 Behind the Eyes of Madness is a supplemental book for the Fates Worse Than Death game world which contains special rules for characters with mental illnesses.

 Price of Power (working title) is a supplemental book for the Fates Worse Than Death game world.
 As of 08-28-2014 it has reached playtesting stage.